 Our history with DME co-founder Anh Lee set the stage for a great client relationship with their welcoming team.
 Our Senior Designer and Culture Pilot principal, Erma Tijerina, also happens to be our Education Officer, so it couldn't have been more fitting for her to take the reins on this project.

 With the kind of trust that only comes from previous successes (who's blushing), we began a three-month-long bout of creative exploration.
-Together with our founder and creative director, Kara Gray, and our supporting team of Culture Pilot tech geeks, we began the process.
+Together with our co-founder and creative director, Kara Gray, and our supporting team of Culture Pilot tech geeks, we began the process.

 To find our style and vibe, our two teams assembled dozens of imagery samples and began to narrow direction and focus.